-To prevent concussions, children should follow the rules of their sport, respect their opponents, avoid head contact, and tell parents, teachers or coaches if they think they or a teammate may have a concussion.
-Children should always wear helmets during outdoor activities such skiing, skating or riding bikes.
+To prevent concussions, children should follow the rules of their sport, respect their opponents, avoid head contact, and tell parents, teachers, or coaches if they think they or a teammate may have a concussion.
+Children should always wear helmets during outdoor activities such skating or riding bikes, snowmobiles or ATVs.

-How can I learn more about concussions?
+How can you learn more about concussions?